 Size & Form

-A dense evergreen shrub to multi-trunked dwarf tree which varies in size from 5 to 20 feet tall and wide.
-Sizes varies by location.
+A dense evergreen shrub to multi-trunked dwarf tree.
+It can vary in size from 5 to 20 feet tall and wide.

 Very slow growth rate.

 Tree & Plant Care

 Prefers a deep, well-drained, loose soil, quite adaptable to high pH soil.

-Best in full sun, but one of the few pines to tolerant of part shade and windy sites.
+Best in full sun, but one of the few pines to tolerate part shade and windy sites.

 Prune lightly for more compact shape by removing part of the new candles (spring growing shoots).